Learning-Assisted Optimization for Transmission Switching: Numerical simulations

+To reduce the number of suboptimal instances, \emph{AngM} can be run with values of the multiplying factor $\lambda$ higher than 1.
+Table \ref{tab:impact_lambda} compiles the simulation results for \emph{AngM} with various values of $\lambda$.
+It is observed that a slight increase in the big-M values above those learned from historical data has a minimal impact on computational time, but reduces the number of suboptimal instances.
+Remarkably, even for $\lambda=1.1$, all instances are solved optimally by \emph{AngM}.

-To further illustrate the performance of the two data-driven strategies to learn the big-M constants, Table \ref{tab:big-M} provides, for ten of the switchable lines, the big-M values for approaches BEN, $K$nn-BM and $K$nn-B$\widehat{\text{M}}$ for $K=50$.
-For the first two methods, $\underline{M}_{nm}$ and $\overline{M}_{nm}$ are symmetric for all lines, whereas approach $K$nn-B$\widehat{\text{M}}$ computes asymmetric values as explained in Section \ref{subs: $K$nn-B, $K$nn-M and $K$nn-BM}.
+To further illustrate the performance of the two data-driven strategies to learn the big-M constants, Table \ref{tab:big-M} provides, for ten of the switchable lines, the big-M values for approaches \emph{Bench}, \emph{FixB-FatM} for $K=50,\tau=0$ and \emph{AngM} for $\lambda=1$.
+For the first two methods, $\underline{M}_{nm}$ and $\overline{M}_{nm}$ are symmetric for all lines, whereas approach \emph{AngM} computes asymmetric values as explained in Section \ref{subs:proposed}.
 Since the learned large constants may change for each instance, Table \ref{tab:big-M} includes value ranges.
-Thanks to the status of switchable lines of the nearest neighbors, the $K$nn-BM approach is able to reduce the shortest paths used in \eqref{eq: big M Fattahi} and significantly decrease the values of the big-Ms for some lines.
+Thanks to the status of switchable lines of the nearest neighbors, the \emph{FixB-FatM} approach is able to reduce the shortest paths used in \eqref{eq: big M Fattahi} and significantly decrease the values of the big-Ms for some lines.
 For lines 2, 58 and 103, these values remain, however, unaltered.
-The approach $K$nn-B$\widehat{\text{M}}$ learns from the observed angle differences and therefore, the big-M are tightened even further.
+The approach \emph{AngM} learns from the observed angle differences and therefore, the big-M are tightened even further.
 In fact, for lines 58, 85, 135, 164, this methodology is able to infer the direction of the power flow through these lines and consequently one of the big-M values is set to 0.
 This bound reduction effectively tightens the DC-OTS model \eqref{eq:ots_mip} and significantly reduces its computational burden.

+After this in-depth analysis of the simulation results for the \textit{Unif10} database, we can conclude that the most promising approaches are \textit{Linear} with $K=499$, \textit{FixB-FatM} with $K=50$ and $\tau=0$, and \textit{AngM} with $\lambda=1.1$.
+Table~\ref{tab:summary_unif10} summarizes the computational results of these approaches.
+The \textit{Linear} approach is the fastest, but returns 373 suboptimal instances, a maximum gap of 0.71\% and an average gap that is four times the target value of 0.01\%.
+On the other hand, \textit{FixB-FatM} and \textit{AngM} achieve the optimal solution for all instances.
+Besides, \textit{AngM} reports the lowest computational time, which is in fact slightly above that of the \textit{Linear} approach.

+To conclude this section, we remark that the primary goal of these learning procedures is to swiftly generate solutions needed for \textit{online} applications.
+However, it is crucial to note that the rapid solutions obtained are not directly included in the training data.
+As new demand levels materialize over time, each instance must undergo an \textit{offline} optimization using the benchmark approach to achieve optimality before integrating its corresponding solution into the expanding training set.